 My research topics include the following:

-Effects of Input and Interaction on Infants' Linguistic and Cognitive Development: Analyzing the impact of reading, musical input, and child-directed speech on infants' word learning.
-Recently, I have also started examining the influence of family socio-economic status and mothers' working status on child language outcomes.
+The Effects of Input and Family Context on Infants' Linguistic and Cognitive Development: This research investigates the impact of various forms of input—including reading, musical exposure, and child-directed speech (CDS)—on infants' word learning.
+Additionally, it examines the influence of family socio-economic status (SES) and maternal working status on child language outcomes, exploring the potential interplay between these family factors and the effects of input.